| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 predicates are created for it.
 Thus in our example, the function

-is created, and return t
+data-object-p is created, and return t if passed an object

 of the appropriate type.
 Also, the function data-object-child-p

-if the object passed to it is of a
+is created which returns t if the object passed to it is of a

-type which inherits from data-object
+type which inherits from data-object.

-[ << ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |
+| [ << ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 This document was generated by XEmacs shared group account on December, 19 2009